Continually Evolving Skill Knowledge in Vision Language Action Model: Experiments

-Therefore, in response to Question (I), although trained from scratch, our methods consistently outperform both pretrained and from-scratch VLA models in overall continual learning.
-Notably, TS-Stellar surpasses T-Stellar on long-horizon tasks but slightly lags on simpler tasks, likely because the advantages of hierarchical task–skill modeling are less pronounced in such settings.
+In response to Question (I), our methods outperform both from-scratch and pretrained baselines, demonstrating strong knowledge accumulation and transfer ability.
+TS-Stellar further excels on long-horizon tasks, motivating deeper analysis of its hierarchical modeling in the following experiments.